-

 B10 Flange

 A flange used on European IEC frame motors to mount encoders (analogous to the NEMA 56C flange).
 6 holes are located on a 100mm bolt circle, surrounding an 85mm flange.
-Avtron offers the AV45 heavy duty encoder which directly fits the B10 flange, as well as the AV115 bearingless encoder which can be adapted to the B10 flange.
+Avtron offers both the AV44 and AV45 heavy duty encoders which directly fit the B10 flange, as well as the AV115 bearingless encoder which can be adapted to the B10 flange.

 -